Treefrog/Handbook/Manual/Hours.md

 Treefog **does not pay for breaks or lunch**.
 After 5 hours of work, all Frogs are entitled to a half an hour meal period.
 This meal period is unpaid.
 As you are paid for a minimum of 8 hours a per day, you are actually required to be on-site for a minimum of 8.5 hours a day.

 You may, however, have a **working lunch**, if you wish.
-Since we usually talk about work during lunch and/or eating at our desks and since there are no physically demanding roles that require physical rest, the suggestion is that if you wish, you may multi-task your lunch break to continue specific work-related discussions and thus combine lunch and work. <i>Talking about people who work here is not a work-related discussion.
-Talking about a project is a work related-discussion.</i>
+Since we usually talk about work during lunch and/or eating at our desks and since there are no physically demanding roles that require physical rest, the suggestion is that if you wish, you may multi-task your lunch break to continue specific work-related discussions and thus combine lunch and work. *Talking about people who work here is not a work-related discussion.
+Talking about a project is a work related-discussion.*

 ### Overtime